Leverage the AWS Sustainability Pillar to Minimize Environmental Impact

 Look for emerging trends and how they might help you build more efficient applications.
-As many development teams resisted the move to containers, those who have embraced containerisation have found they can run more workloads on fewer servers, leading to more sustainable applications—and reduced costs.
+As many development teams resisted the move to containers, those who have embraced containerization have found they can run more workloads on fewer servers, leading to more sustainable applications—and reduced costs.

 Shared cloud services like serverless functions help cloud providers accomplish more computing on fewer machines, which means fewer servers are sitting idle and consuming electricity.

 Further, your customers and partners are likely running their services in the cloud as well.
-When they connect to your cloud resources from within the same data centres, you’ll notice faster, more stable connectivity to your workloads, consuming fewer network resources and reducing the need to duplicate data.
+When they connect to your cloud resources from within the same data centers, you’ll notice faster, more stable connectivity to your workloads, consuming fewer network resources and reducing the need to duplicate data.

-Finally, consider the benefits realised by using other shared services, like serverless databases, that scale down to zero when not used.
+Finally, consider the benefits realized by using other shared services, like serverless databases, that scale down to zero when not used.
 Unless your company is the size of a cloud provider, it’s unlikely you can build a serverless database in a cost-efficient manner.
-But in the cloud, you can sign up for a shared, managed database service like Amazon Aurora Serverless or Microsoft Azure SQL Database and realise significant efficiency gains.
+But in the cloud, you can sign up for a shared, managed database service like Amazon Aurora Serverless or Microsoft Azure SQL Database and realize significant efficiency gains.

 Consider what happens when a popular mobile app updates to a new version that is incompatible with older devices.
 Many users feel compelled to upgrade to a new device.
 Now, imagine the energy impact of all those new devices—from mining and transporting and refining the raw materials to manufacturing.